imleafar/SalaryAPI/README.md

 ```

+docker-compose up (again if the first time didn't work)

 The built server will be answering through port 8000.
 In this case you will be able to access the API through URl: 0.0.0.0:8000/